-- With technology, we can explore admissions guidelines, view college catalogues, financial information, etc. right from the school's website. - Explore the website of any college or university that you are interested in or complete the Common Application.
+- With technology, we can explore admissions guidelines, view college catalogs, financial information, etc. right from the school's website. - Explore the website of any college or university that you are interested in or complete the Common Application.
 Download a printable application and all related documents to use as a rough draft.
-We will submit the common application online together.
-Parents will be encouraged to come in to do so. - Ask 2-3 teachers to write letters of recommendation of your behalf. - Our goal will be to get everything in place (filling out applications, ask teachers for letters of recommendation, etc.) by the end of October/beginning of November. - In the field of music, check for audition dates.
+We will submit the common application online together. - Ask 2-3 teachers to write letters of recommendation on your behalf. - Our goal will be to get everything in place (filling out applications, asking teachers for letters of recommendation, etc.) by the end of October/beginning of November. - In the field of music, check for audition dates.
 In the field of art, check for portfolio requirements. - Know the requirements and filing application deadline for each school create a chart. - If you desire early action, check the website of that school for the specific requirements.
 Students with strong academic records should discuss the advantages and disadvantages of such a plan with the director of school counseling. - Visit various colleges and talk with an admissions counselor.
 Request an appointment in a timely fashion.
 Arrange for a conference with Ms. Lemoine to share all information necessary for writing a recommendation.
 Complete the student information form to assure the inclusion of all vital information. - It is recommended that each applicant apply to at least three to five schools, each with varying degrees of selectivity.